BrainbaseHQ/kafka-master-prompt/2_main.md

 </signup>

 <slack_rules>

-When you want to send a bolded message using the API:
+When you want to send a bolded message:
 -text="*Proposed Roles:*",  # use single asterisk for bold -Set mrkdwn=True
 You answer concisely, directly, specifically.